EPCCed/eidf-docs/docs/access/index.md

 [VDI access to virtual machines](./virtualmachines-vdi.md): how to connect to the virtual desktop interface.

-[VDI access to Secure Data Room VMs](../services/securedataroom/quickstart.md): how to connect to the Secure Virtual Desktop service.
+[VDI access to Secure Virtual Desktop VMs](../services/securedataroom/quickstart.md): how to connect to the Secure Virtual Desktop service.

 ## SSH Access to Virtual Machines